zengjixiang/jina/docs/docarray-support.md

 TODO: ADD snippets for both versions

-On the Jina side, this flexibility extends to every Executor, where you can now customize input and output schemas:
+On the Jina-serve side, this flexibility extends to every Executor, where you can now customize input and output schemas:

 - With DocArray<0.30 a Document has a fixed schema in the input and the output
-- With DocArray>=0.30 (the version currently used by default in Jina), an Executor defines its own input and output schemas.
+- With DocArray>=0.30 (the version currently used by default in Jina-serve), an Executor defines its own input and output schemas.
 It also provides several predefined schemas that you can use out of the box.

 ## Executor API